gpskwlkr/ova/README.md

 # Install

-Right now the only possible way to install `ova` is via
+You can install `ova` via

 `cargo install ova`

+Or use precompiled binaries provided as releases.

 # Currently tested with